 • Bus passes to allow clients to get to appointments and interviews.

 • Group dinner.
-The Star Project host a monthly dinner on the last Wednesday of each month as a way to provide support and interaction in a casual but structured setting.
-Clients and their children, staff and volunteers attend the dinners, with an average of 30 people being served each month.
+The Star Project hosts a weekly dinner on every Wednesday of each month as a way to provide support and interaction in a casual but structured setting.
+Clients and their children, staff and volunteers attend the dinners, with an average of 30 people being served.

 • Starter Packs that include things like: Razors, towels, personal hygiene products, toothbrush/toothpaste, comb, shampoo, etc. Along these same lines our clientele could use clothes since they generally only have the clothes on their backs upon release.

 Donations can be designated for a specific cause or note simply as being for client services.

 Although the work of volunteers does not show up on a finance report, their time and talent comprise some of the STAR Project’s most valuable assets.
 We welcome those that are interested in being a life skills mentor to our clients.